 I love this shot.
-I don't mind saying so because I didn't take it; a certain pretty, talented young lady snapped this with my D2H (and kindly let me use it here).
+I don't mind saying so because I didn't take it; someone who is better than me snapped this with my D2H (and kindly let me use it here).
 Still, I think it needs a bit of a contrast kick, so let's go to Filters -> Enhance -> Unsharp Mask...:

 You'll notice that I've resized the window to make it bigger; that's because you can't really tell how it's affecting contrast if you're looking at it full-sized.
 Anyway, I've entered 80.5 for "Radius" and 0.45 for "Amount".
 You'll want to adjust your radius to taste, and for the resolution of your camera.
 To get exactly the same result on your shots, remember that my file was 2425 pixels on its longest edge.
 Your camera will likely have more than this, so increase it accordingly.
 (If it's 5000 pixels, for example, set "Radius" to about 160.)

 Be careful with this; if you set "Amount" too high, under the wrong circumstances you'll end up with big ugly halos around things.

 Thanks to Ken Rockwell (pbuh) for teaching me this trick.